doxenix/mlflow-stock-predictions/README.md

 launch `mlflow ui --backend-store-uri sqlite:///mlruns.db` Got to `http://127.0.0.1:5000`

-You can also run just: `mlflow ui` but without add sqlite database (or any other) you will not be able to store your models and push to productions.
+You can also run just: `mlflow ui` but without add sqlite database (or any other) you will not be able to store your models and push to production.

 Then create your experiment.
 I called **USD_PLN_daily**.